nurafintech/whitepapers/concepts/proof-of-ownership.md

 # Bearer *[berer]* Assets and Proving Ownership
 A bearer asset, instrument or security is one in which no ownership information is recorded and the asset is issued in physical form to the individual who purchases it.
 The holder of a bearer instrument is the owner and whoever is in possession of the document or certificate authorizing ownership is the rightful owner.<br/>

 Issuers of a bearer asset keep no record of ownership.
 This means that that asset is traded without a formal record or system demonstrating ownership.
 Ownership is transferred by simply transferring the document or certificate from one individual to another.
-Further, there is no requirement for reporting the transfer.
+Further, there is no requirement for reporting the transfer.<br/>

+A discussion of bearer instruments or assets is applicable when evaluating the security of Bitcoin and other cryptocurrencies because cryptocurrency is a bearer asset: Whoever holds the private key is considered the owner.<br/>

+The blockchain enables self-custody of digital assets: the owner of crypto assets is free to choose from various wallet solutions, and the regulatory environment continues to shift.
+In some ways, every digital asset owner needs to become their own custodian, which can be frustrating when considering the security of those assets.<br/>

+>This can make it extremely hard to demonstrate proof of ownership should a private key be stolen or lost.
+This security and custody issue is perhaps one of the biggest reasons why institutional players have been slow to accept cryptocurrency.

+# Features of Blockchain Technology
+The proof of authenticity and digital ownership is securely transparent, displaying cryptographic hashes representing users’ wallet addresses.
+These are known as public keys.
+Only people who have access to the corresponding private keys can access the hashed data, making blockchain one of the most secure data-sharing technologies. <br/>

+Further to the publicly transparent digital ownership, blockchain technology offers mathematically verifiable digital scarcity of an asset.
+Scarcity is a key value proposition for any currency or deflationary asset.
+In a free market, the scarcity (supply) and demand for an asset determine its value.
+Blockchain offers reliable, accurate, and trustless records of verifiable digital scarcity of an asset.<br/>

+>Also, blockchain is a permissionless, borderless, and censorship-resistant technology operating through a global network of computers called nodes.
+This means that anyone can take advantage of blockchain proof of ownership regardless of age, creed, status, or location.

 # References